 A haven of peace between land and sea

 South Finistère is full of hidden treasures, and Penfoulic cove is one of them.
-Nestled between La Forêt-Fouesnant and Fouesnant, just 10 minutes from the campsite, this wild and unspoilt cove is an invitation to discovery, contemplation and escape.
-An itinerary not to be missed!
+Nestling between La Forêt-Fouesnant and Fouesnant, just 10 minutes from the campsite, this wild and unspoilt cove is an invitation to discovery, contemplation and escape.

 A landscape of a thousand and one contrasts

 The Penfoulic cove unfolds a kaleidoscope of fascinating landscapes, whatever the season.
 Marshes, mudflats, salt meadows, meadows, woods and hedgerows follow one another, creating a mosaic of colors and textures.
-The meeting of the fresh waters of the Pen Al Len river and the salt waters of the Atlantic Ocean gives rise to exceptional biodiversity, a true paradise for nature lovers.
-The name comes from the Breton “pen” meaning point and “foul” meaning pond.
-It ends with the diminutive “ic”.
-Penfoulic thus means “the cove at the end of the small pond”.
+The meeting of the fresh waters of the Pen Al Len river and the salt waters of the Atlantic Ocean gives rise to an exceptional biodiversity, a true paradise for nature lovers.

 An unsuspected wealth of flora and fauna